vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 `Fields.Contact.Options.Starred` and `RawContactsFields.Options.Starred` from the insert/update
 operations.

-> ℹ️ Raw contacts that are not associated with an account may not have any group memberships.
-Even
-> though these RawContacts may not have a membership to a favorites group, they may still be
-> "starred" (favorited), which is not dependent on the existence of a favorites group membership.

 ## Using the ui RingtonePicker extensions

 The `contacts.ui.util.RingtonePicker.kt` in the `ui` module` provides extension functions to make